How to Reface Kitchen Cabinets

 There are two methods for applying cabinet veneer sheets to a face frame.
 You can cut and install oversize strips and trim them in place with a sharp razor knife.
 But we prefer to cut the strips to the exact width and length needed before applying them.
 We do this easily with a special tool called a laminate slitter.
 The tool is intended to cut strips of plastic laminate, but it works great for veneer, too.
 To use it, you set the depth and width of the cut.
 Then simply slide the tool along the edge of the sheet to create a perfect-width strip.
 As we show below, you can also use a table saw to cut strips of veneer.

 Measure the width of the stiles and rails and cut strips from the sheet of PSA-backed veneer to fit.
-We used a laminate slitter in this photo, but you can also use a table saw.

 Another Way to Cut Veneer

-The slitter shown above isn’t the only tool you can use to cut cabinet veneer sheets—you can use your table saw.
+The slitter shown above isn’t the only tool you can use to cut cabinet veneer sheets—you can also use your table saw to cut the slits.
 For the best results, build a simple veneer-ripping jig.
 Cut a 3-in. strip from a 24 x 24-in. piece of particleboard or plywood and glue it to the edge of the remaining piece.
 Add 3/4 in. to the width of the veneer, you wish to cut and set the fence.
 Then send the jig through the saw, stopping about halfway through.
 Clamp the jig to the table saw fence and you’re ready to cut veneer strips.
 The jig keeps the thin veneer from sliding under the fence, and the narrow slot left by the saw blade supports the veneer to help prevent splintering.

 Cut the Veneer to Length